Tufted Gray Langur, Semnopithecus priam

 Behavior and Lifestyle

-Tufted gray langurs are diurnal, arboreal, and semi-terrestrial.
-They primarily travel quadrupedally both on the ground and in the trees, and they prefer to run rather than walk.
+Tufted gray langurs are diurnal (active during daylight hours), arboreal (tree-dwelling), and semi-terrestrial (they also spend time on the ground).
+They primarily travel quadrupedally (on all fours) both on the ground and in the trees, and they prefer to run rather than walk.
 Other forms of locomotion include bipedal hops, climbing and descending with an upright body, and leaping.

 Tufted gray langurs are generally shy and only come to the ground when there is no visible danger.
 They doze in the highest branches of sleeping trees that are at least 39.4 feet (12 m) tall.
 In less natural areas, closer to human development, gray langurs have even been observed sleeping on top of telephone poles.